PQ-SecureSolution-AB/pq-securesolution-ab.github.io/_pages/about-us/about-us.md

     excerpt: "As head of consulting, Mats has a long and proven track record of managing some of the industrys top consultants."
 ---

-PQ SecureSolution AB was founded in 2025 by veterans of the industry with a goal to provide superier services in the Nordic cryptography market.
+PQ SecureSolution AB was founded in 2025 by veterans of the industry with a goal to provide superior services in the Nordic cryptography market.

 {% include feature_row %}